karunakar2000/Banking_DevSecOps_pipeline/README.md

 ## 8. How to run this project (high-level)

-This repository is designed more as a **reference and interview-ready portfolio** than a one-click deployment, but the high-level steps are:
+This project can be deployed end-to-end across Azure and AKS using Azure DevOps pipelines with Helm and Argo CD.
+The high level steps to get started are:

 1. **Clone the repo**